equalframework/equal-doc/docs/usage/views.md

 ### Widget

-Widget are used to give proerties that depends on the type of view.
+Widget are used to set properties that depends on the type of view.

 #### Structure Summary